Electogenius/HmmOS/README.md

 ## wh
 hwa

-uh thanks for reading, here's some pijin for tweni an sev yer ago, us's das mek in tis kontinent, wan nu kantri, tink fridu, and masduas to mebiment dat aal gai did be mek semamaunt.
+uh thanks for reading, here's some pijin:

+for tweni an sev yer ago, us's das mek in tis kontinent, wan nu kantri, tink fridu, and masduas to mebiment dat aal gai did be mek semamaunt.